PipedreamHQ/docs/docs/notebook/destinations/http/README.md

 ## Adding a Webhook Destination

+### Adding a Webhook Action

+First, add a new Action to your workflow by clicking on the + button between any two steps.
+Then, choose the **Webhook** action and add the **URL** and **Payload**.
+This action defaults to sending an HTTP `POST` request with the desired payload to the specified URL.
+If you'd like to change the HTTP method, add Basic auth, query string parameters or headers, you can click the sections below the Payload field.

 ### Using `$send.http()`

 You can send data to a Webhook Destination in [Node.js code steps](/notebook/code/), too, using the `$send.http()` function. **This allows you to send data to destinations programmatically, if you need more control than Actions afford**.